mhrkq/RumorChat/README.md

 - These sessions are saved and unique to the user's name.
 They also persist across all rooms for a particular name.
 - It is envisioned that the private chatbot would connect to an external API.
 For now, this is simulated by a simple echo bot that repeats the user's message back to them after 5 seconds.

+## TODO

+- [x] Create a basic chatroom with a public chatbox and a private chatbot.
+- [ ] Migrate database to a free cloud server (or a central server that we can connect to).
+- [ ] Interface with an actual large-language model.
+- [ ] Include prompt engineering and prompt-editing features.

 ## Database Schema

 ```python